 Advantages: Reporting forms allow quick detailed reporting at any time from anywhere and empower a quick response.

-As a way of example, when Jessie reports on an incident that took place, her manager is automatically notified in real time and gets a pdf copy of the incident details, images and locations from the field.
+As an example, when Jessie reports on an incident that took place, her manager is automatically notified in real time and gets a pdf copy of the incident details, images and locations from the field.

 Form examples: 'Site Audit', 'Health and Safety Inspection', 'Team performance audit'